storyblok/storyblok-kotlin/ktor-client-plugin/README.md

 }
 ```

-API requests must be authenticated by providing a API access token.
+API requests must be authenticated by providing an API access token.
 Learn more in the [Access Tokens concept](https://www.storyblok.com/docs/concepts/access-tokens).

 ## Make a request